Policies and Disclosures

 For the qualitative measurement a student must meet the following minimum Cumulative Grade Point Average (CGPA) requirements:

-For the quantitative measurement a student must demonstrate they are progressing towards completion of their program within a maximum time frame.
-In order to meet this, a student must complete no less than 2/3 or 3/4 of what they attempted – see points 1 & 2 above.
+For the qualitative measurement, a student must demonstrate they are progressing towards completion of their program within a maximum time frame.
+In order to meet this, a student must complete no less than 67% of what they attempted – see points 1 & 2 above.
 This calculation is cumulative and is based on all credits attempted and earned.
 Credits transferred into Keystone College are considered as attempted and earned for this purpose.

 Maximum Semesters of Aid Eligibility